HDL Architecture#

 Microprocessor#

-In our designs, we use only two types:
+In our designs, we use only three types:

 Intel